twilight-rs/twilight/model/README.md

 See the [`twilight`] documentation for more information.

-`twilight-model` is a crate of only serde models defining the Discord APIs with no implementations on top of them or functions to work with them.
+`twilight-model` is a crate of serde models defining the Discord APIs with few convenience methods on top of them.

 These are in a single crate for ease of use, a single point of definition, and a sort of versioning of the Discord API.
 Similar to how a database